teoring/cron_scheduler/README.md

 CronScheduler is a thread-safe scheduler designed to set and execute delayed or repeatable tasks at the specified time point.
 It is based on progschj`s implementation of ThreadPool which can be found using the following link: https://github.com/progschj/ThreadPool

-CronScheduler is driven by the external clock which invokes onNewTime(const struct timeval&) function to notify scheduler about time shift which allows to use it in the nonreal-time environment like testing or imitation runs.
+CronScheduler is driven by the external clock which invokes onNewTime(const struct timeval&) function to notify scheduler about the time shift which makes it possible  to use it in the nonreal-time environment like testing or imitation runs.

-It supports task scheduling up to milliseconds (with reasonable threshold deviations due to clock accuracy and actual system load).
-Internal implementation works with Unix timestamps as it`s a simple, time-zone independent form of the time representation.
+It supports task scheduling up to milliseconds (with reasonable threshold deviations due to the clock accuracy and actual system load).
+Internal implementation works with the Unix timestamps as it`s a simple, time-zone independent form of the time representation.
 Multithreading implemented using standard STL thread which makes it possible to compile the project on different platforms (may require minor modifications).

-CronScheduler support task contexts.
-It gives flexibility in terms of the way how input data could be transferred to the task internal scope.
-Context pointer passed to the task on the task creation and should be valid during the period of the expected task execution.
+CronScheduler supports task contexts.
+Conext is the generic storage for any component which implements IComponent interface and gives flexibility in terms of the way how data could be transferred to the task internal scope.
+Context pointer passed to the task on the task creation.
 CronScheduler doesn't provide synchronization for context access.

 ## Basic usage: